JacobDowns/JacobDowns.github.io/_posts/2019-05-31-example-post.md

 ---
 layout: post
-title:  "Stuff"
+title:  "Nonlinear Transformation of a Gaussian"
 ---

-# Nonlinear Transformation of a Gaussian

 Suppose that $\pmb{x} \sim N(\pmb{x_0}, P_x)$ is a Gaussian random variable with mean $\pmb{x_0}$ and covariance matrix $P_x$.
 If $f : \mathbb{R}^n \to \mathbb{R}^m$ is a nonlinear function, we would like to approximate the statistics of the non-Gaussian random variable
 \begin{equation}